berkeley-cs61as/markdown-courseware/textbook/chapter21 10 - Streams/section02 Streams Are Delayed Lists.md

      (define (force delayed-object)
       (delayed-object))

-    Again, note the importance of delay being a special-form.
-If it is not, then when we call (delay b), b will be evaluated before we evaluate the body.
+Again, note the importance of `delay` being a special form.
+If it is not, then when we call `(delay b)`, `b` will be evaluated before we evaluate the body.

 This implementation suffices for `delay` and `force` to work as advertised, but there is an important optimization that we can include.
 In many